Free Software Foundation: History

-In late 2001, Bradley M. Kuhn (then executive director), with the assistance of Moglen, David Turner, and Peter T. Brown, formalized these efforts into FSF's GPL Compliance Labs.
-From 2002–2004, high-profile GPL enforcement cases, such as those against Linksys and OpenTV, became frequent.
+From 2002 to 2004, high-profile GPL enforcement cases, such as those against Linksys and OpenTV, became frequent.
 GPL enforcement and educational campaigns on GPL compliance was a major focus of the FSF's efforts during this period.
 In March 2003, SCO filed suit against IBM alleging that IBM's contributions to various free software, including FSF's GNU, violated SCO's rights.
 While FSF was never a party to the lawsuit, FSF was subpoenaed on November 5, 2003.
 During 2003 and 2004, FSF put substantial advocacy effort into responding to the lawsuit and quelling its negative impact on the adoption and promotion of free software.
 From 2003 to 2005, FSF held legal seminars to explain the GPL and the surrounding law.
 Usually taught by Bradley M. Kuhn and Daniel Ravicher, these seminars offered CLE credit and were the first effort to give formal legal education on the GPL.
 In 2007, the FSF published the third version of the GNU General Public License after significant outside input.

 In December 2008, FSF filed a lawsuit against Cisco for using GPL-licensed components shipped with Linksys products.
 Cisco was notified of the licensing issue in 2003 but Cisco repeatedly disregarded its obligations under the GPL.
-In May 2009, FSF dropped the lawsuit when Cisco agreed to make a monetary donation to the FSF and appoint a Free Software Director to conduct continuous reviews of the company's license compliance practices.
+In May 2009, Cisco and FSF reached settlement under which Cisco agreed to make a monetary donation to the FSF and appoint a Free Software Director to conduct continuous reviews of the company's license compliance practices.

-In September 2019, Richard Stallman resigned as president of the FSF after pressure from journalists and members of the open source community in response to him making controversial comments in defense of then-deceased Marvin Minsky on Jeffrey Epstein's sex trafficking scandal.
+In September 2019, Richard Stallman resigned as president of the FSF after pressure from journalists and members of the open source community in response to him making controversial comments in defense of Marvin Minsky on Jeffrey Epstein's sex trafficking scandal.
 Nevertheless, Stallman remained head of the GNU Project and in 2021, he returned to the FSF board of directors.

 Current and ongoing activities

 The GNU Project

 The original purpose of the FSF was to promote the ideals of free software.
-The organization developed the GNU operating system as an example of this.
+The organization envisaged the GNU operating system as an example of this.

 GNU licenses

 The GNU General Public License (GPL) is a widely used license for free software projects.
 The current version (version 3) was released in June 2007.
-The FSF has also published the GNU Lesser General Public License (LGPL), the GNU Free Documentation License (GFDL), and the GNU Affero General Public License (AGPL).
+The FSF has also published the GNU Lesser General Public License (LGPL), the GNU Affero General Public License (AGPL), and the GNU Free Documentation License (GFDL).